Refugee Law & Protection in Thailand

-The German-Southeast Asian Center of Excellence for Public Policy and Good Governance (CPG), the Center for Asylum Protection (CAP), the Citizen Activation Academy and Hanns Seidel Foundation host a six-days intensive training course on Refugee Law & Protection in Thailand.
+The German-Southeast Asian Center of Excellence for Public Policy and Good Governance (CPG), the Center for Asylum Protection (CAP), Foundation for Sustainability and Hanns Seidel Foundation host a six-days intensive training course on Refugee Law & Protection in Thailand.

 The course is split into three sessions (3 x 2 days) and is conducted on

 - 10-11 September,

 - 1-2 October, and

 - 29-30 October 2019